List of Patlabor characters: Section 2 Division 2

 Section 2 Division 2 Team 2: The gun-loving pilot of Unit 2.
 With a look and attitude better suited for the Marines than a police force, Ohta is comically gung-ho and expects the rest of Section 2 to perform to his standards.
 He's very brash and often will charge into a situation without thinking it through.
-In spite of his loud, obnoxious, and often overconfident personality, Ohta's a good cop and is a stand up guy.
+In spite of his loud, obnoxious, and often overconfident personality, Ohta has a strong sense of justice.
 He is extremely gun-happy, but tends to hit anything other than the target in combat.
 However, on the firing range where the targets are unmanned and he can remain calm, his accuracy is essentially perfect.